 Helping SCI victims throughout Virginia receive the compensation they deserve

 Spinal cord injuries often cause long-term or permanent changes in sensation, strength, and the ability to move.
 Suffering a spinal cord injury can affect almost every aspect of your life – physically, emotionally, and socially.
 At Phelan Petty, our Richmond spinal cord injury lawyers help victims and their families move forward.
 Our lawyers have represented the catastrophically injured throughout Virginia for decades, securing millions of dollars on behalf of our clients.
 When you are hurt, we can help.
-Contact us in Richmond to learn more.
+Contact our personal injury lawyers in Richmond to learn more.

 What are the types of spinal cord injuries?

 The cervical spine consists of seven vertebrae in the neck, C1 – C7.
 Injuries to the spinal cord in the area of the cervical spine are often devastating.
 Cervical spine injures can result in paralysis and/or loss of feeling below the neck and shoulders, referred to as quadriplegia or tetraplegia.

 There are five vertebrae located in the lumbar portion of the spine.
 They are designated as L1 – L5.
 Injuries to this section of the spinal cord usually result in some or total loss of function in the legs and hips, but not in the upper body.
 SCI to the lumbar spine also can cause voluntary control of the bladder or bowel.

 Thoracic spinal cord injuries